How to Set Up a Domain Controller: A Step-by-Step Guide

 • Has a static IP address.

-• Is assigned a descriptive computer name.
+• Is given a descriptive computer name.

 Step 4: Configure Additional Settings